ria-ahyoung/medium-trends-daily/readme.md

 <blockquote>For the first time in four decades, India’s best-selling car was not a Maruti Suzuki.
 In 2024, Tata Motors' Punch, a subcompact SUV…</blockquote>

 <h3>2.
-Did LEGO Just Copy Its Own Copycat? - <a href="https://medium.com/bricksnbrackets/did-lego-just-copy-its-own-copycat-a0e693a3f43b" target="_blank" rel="noopener noreferrer">link</a></h3>
+How I Almost Let a Latte Ruin Our Product Launch - <a href="https://medium.com/managing-digital-products/how-i-almost-let-a-latte-ruin-our-product-launch-fb65750a0ae4" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Bricks n’ Brackets`**
+✍️ **posted by `Product Coalition`**

-<blockquote>I hate to say it, but LEGO might be getting inspiration from the very companies that started out as LEGO copycats.
-And it’s more than just…</blockquote>
+<blockquote>I once thought critical thinking meant strolling into a meeting, wearing a faux-intellectual expression, and just questioning everything…</blockquote>

 <h3>3.
 Trump Fiddles While Musk Burns Down MAGA - <a href="https://medium.com/@carlynbeccia/trump-fiddles-while-musk-burns-down-maga-6183696f73ad" target="_blank" rel="noopener noreferrer">link</a></h3>